stefs92/Bengali-AI/index.md

 # Next Steps

 We noticed the images we loaded have a large yellow cloud around the graphemes.
 To prevent the model from unnecessarily traning this yellow space, we hope to focus the model on just the blue-lined grapheme.
+This would involve looking at bounding boxes for our images.
+Cropping to the union of bounding boxes for all images would be a safe bet but might still result in unnecessarily large image size - therefore, we might want to restrict to a box size large enough to cover (100 - p)% of the images where p is a small parameter that can be tuned to increase accuracy.

+We can also experiment with different possible ways of training the network.
+The full dataset seems to large for Keras to handle simultaneously, so

 <!-- For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). >